openvstorage/ovs-documentation/Administration/usingthegui/vdisks.md

 #### Introduction

 A vDisks is a virtual disk served by Open vStorage.
 By default all vDisks are snapshotted once per hour.
-This snapshot schedule can not be changed for the moment.
+This snapshot schedule can not be changed by [updating the scheduled task](https://openvstorage.gitbooks.io/framework/content/docs/scheduledtasks.html).

 #### vDisk Overview